-Legal Terms Asking for coverage of a drug that is not on the Drug List is sometimes called asking for a "formulary" List is sometimes called asking for a "formulary "
+Legal Terms Asking for coverage of a drug that is not on the Drug List is sometimes called asking for a "formulary exception."

-exception."

-- If we agree to make an exception and cover a drug that is not on the Drug List, you will need to pay the cost-sharing amount that applies to drugs in Tier 3 (Non-preferred brand name). - If we agree to make an exception and cover a Part D drug, you cannot ask for an exception to the copayment or coinsurance amount we require you to pay for the Part D drug. - 2.
+- If we agree to make an exception and cover a drug that is not on the Drug List, you will need to pay the cost-sharing amount that applies to drugs in Tier 3 (Non-preferred brand drug). - If we agree to make an exception and cover a Part D drug, you cannot ask for an exception to the copayment or coinsurance amount we require you to pay for the Part D drug. - 2.
 Removing a restriction on our coverage for a covered drug.
 There are extra rules or restrictions that apply to certain drugs on our List of Covered Drugs (Formulary) (for more information, go to the "Using your plan's coverage for your prescription drugs" section of this booklet).

-Legal Terms Asking for removal of a restriction on coverage for a drug is sometimes called asking for a "formulary exception."
+Legal Asking for removal of a restriction on coverage for a drug is sometimes called asking for a "formulary exception."

-- The extra rules and restrictions on coverage for certain drugs include: - o Being required to use the generic version of a drug instead of the brand name drug. - o Getting plan approval in advance before we will agree to cover the drug for you.
-(This is sometimes called "prior authorization.") - o Being required to try a different drug first before we will agree to cover the drug you are asking for.
-(This is sometimes called "step therapy.") - o Quantity limits.
+- The extra rules and restrictions on coverage for certain drugs include: - Being required to use the generic version of a drug instead of the brand name drug. - Getting plan approval in advance before we will agree to cover the drug for you.
+(This is sometimes called "prior authorization.") - Being required to try a different drug first before we will agree to cover the drug you are asking for.
+(This is sometimes called "step therapy.") - Quantity limits.
 For some drugs, there are restrictions on the amount of the drug you can have. - If we agree to make an exception and waive a restriction on a Part D drug for you, you can ask for an exception to the copayment or coinsurance amount we require you to pay for the drug. - 3.
 Changing coverage of a drug to a lower cost-sharing tier (this type of exception only applies to Part D drugs).
 Every drug on our Drug List is in one of the cost-sharing tiers.
 In general, the lower the cost-sharing tier number, the less you will pay as your share of the cost of the drug.

-Legal Asking to pay a lower preferred price for a covered Terms non-preferred Part D drug is sometimes called asking for a "tiering exception."
+LegalAsking to pay a lower preferred price for a coveredTermsnon-preferred Part D drug is sometimes called asking for a "tiering exception."

-• If your Part D drug is in Tier 3 (Non-Preferred Brand Name) or Tier 4 (Injectable Tier) you can ask us to cover it at the cost-sharing amount that applies to drugs in

-Tier 2 (Preferred Brand Name).
-This would lower your share of the cost for the drug.

-• You cannot ask us to change the cost-sharing tier for any drug in Tier 2 (Preferred Brand Name) or Tier 5 (Specialty Tier).
+- If your Part D drug is in Tier 3 (Non-preferred brand drugs) or Tier 4 (Injectable Drugs) you can ask us to cover it at the cost-sharing amount that applies to drugs in Tier 2 (Preferred brand drugs).
+This would lower your share of the cost for the drug. - You cannot ask us to change the cost-sharing tier for any drug in Tier 2 (Preferred brand drugs), Tier 5 (Specialty Tier), or non-Part D drugs.